Kyphoplasty is used to treat fractures in the bones of the spine. These bones are called vertebrae, and they are the "building blocks" of your spine.

 - Cement-like material leaking out of position - Using fluoroscopy (x-ray guidance) throughout the procedure and understanding the anatomy of the spine lowers this risk.

-The amount of radiation used during an X-ray procedure is very low.
+The radiation used during an X-ray procedure is low.
 However, if you are pregnant kyphoplasty should not be performed.

 Other risks may occur which are related to any other medical conditions you may have.
-Provide your doctor with a detailed list of these conditions prior to having the procedure performed.
+Provide your doctor with a detailed list of these conditions before having the procedure performed.

 A history and physical examination will be performed by your doctor before the procedure.
 An X-ray, MRI scan or bone scan may be performed to assist your doctor in identifying the fracture or fractures.
 Blood tests may also be ordered.